 The final layout presented and validated is shown in Fig. 1 Fig. 2 and Fig. 3, according to the geometrical constraints defined before.
 After the design both an electromagnetic and fluid-dynamic validations have been performed and results allow to affirm that the minimum braking torque considered for validating the technology (1025 N·m) has been overcome.

-It is important to underline that the MR braking system is in parallel with an EM capable of performing RB [24].
-This allows to limit the use of the braking system to the minimum possible use.
+It is important to underline that the MR braking system is in parallel with an EM capable of performing RB [25] [26].
+This allows to limit the use of the braking system to the minimum possible use and obtain a complete vectoring of the torque applied to the wheel [27] [28].
 For doing so, a control management system has been developed and shown in Fig. 4.

 The control system is expected to make the RB and the MR braking system work in series: since the deceleration request by the driver is lower respect the RB deceleration limit, the RB itself works autonomously.
 When the limit is overcome by the request of braking of the driver, the MR Braking system starts operating, satisfying the command.
 The same happens taking into consideration the SoC of the battery, as the main parameter limiting the maximum effectiveness of the RB; in that case the MR braking acts for satisfying the further braking torque requested by the driver.